larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet4.md

          /* remainder section */
       }
     ```
-    Prove that the algorithm satisfies all three requirements for the critical-section problem.
+    - Prove that the algorithm satisfies all three requirements for the critical-section problem.
+    - Explain why memory barriers are necessary for correct functioning and where they need to be inserted.
 10. Consider how to implement a mutex lock using the `compare_and_swap()` instruction.
 Assume that the following structure defining the mutex lock is available:
     ```
      typedef struct {